drmika/Rangeland-Carbon/README.md

 ## Attribution statement (required):

 If you utilize this model, please include the following attribution statement:
-   " The RangeSTAR model was developed by a team of researchers at Woodwell Climate Research Center and was funded by {XYZ}.
+   " The RangeSTAR model was developed by a team of researchers at Woodwell Climate Research Center and was funded by the Woodwell Fund for Climate Solutions (FCS) program; Conscience Bay Research; the Mighty Arrow Family Foundation; the J.M.
+Kaplan Fund.
 For more details on model development and deployment, refer to: Xia, Y., Sanderman, J., Watts, J.D., Machmuller, M.B., Mullen, A.L., Rivard, C., Endsley, A., Hernandez, H., Kimball, J., Ewing, S.A. and Litvak, M., 2025.
 Coupling remote sensing with a process model for the simulation of rangeland carbon dynamics.
-Journal of Advances in Modeling Earth Systems, 17(3), p.e2024MS004342."
+Journal of Advances in Modeling Earth Systems, 17(3), p.e2024MS004342. "